Phype/telnet-iot-honeypot/INSTALL.md

 ## Run

-Start the honeypotl like so:
+Start the honeypot like so:

 	python honeypot.py

 If you have set `use_local_db = false` in your config, start the backend:

 	python backend.py

+Now you can test the honeypot

+    telnet 127.0.0.1 2222